weiyuwang2024/vibecoding/transcripts.md

 Task management is a combined flow that uses both plan mode and action mode together.
 You take your PRD (Product Requirements Document) and project documents to create tasks.
 Then you can talk to your AI agent to update and improve the task until it's ready to build.

-The whole process starts when you take your product requirements and project design documents that tell you what you need to build and how your system should work, then you use these documents to make one clear task without trying to plan everything at once - just focus on the next thing you need to build.
+The whole process starts when you take your product requirements and project design documents that tell you what you need to build and how your system should work, then you use these documents to make one clear task - just focus on the next thing you need to build.
 Once you have a basic task, you can talk back and forth with your AI agent to make the task better by asking questions, adding details, and making sure the task is clear and doable, which is like using plan mode to think through the task before you start building.
 When the task is ready and well planned out, your AI agent switches to action mode to actually build the feature by writing code, creating files, and making all the changes you need to get the work done.
 After the task is finished and working, you review what was built to make sure it's good quality and then update your project documents to keep everything organized and ready for the next task.
 This back-and-forth between planning and building makes sure each task is well thought out and fits properly with your project, creating a smooth flow that combines the best parts of both plan mode and action mode working together.

 ### 2. Don't Build Long Task Lists - Keep Dependencies Simple